Fourth championship would cap an exhilarating, and exhausting, Storm season inside the WNBA bubble

-The Storm entered the WNBA bubble — or “wubble” as it affectionately came to be known among by the players — July 6.
+The Storm entered the WNBA bubble — or “wubble” as it affectionately came to be known by the players — July 6.
 And now, nearly three months later, they are aiming to finally leave in a few days with the organization’s fourth championship trophy in tow.

 “We’re at the point now, we can see the end of the tunnel,” coach Gary Kloppenburg said.
 “If we can come out and prepare, really come out hard, get these guys, then we can finish it up and everybody can go home.
 That’s some extra motivation, I think, for our players.”